-The volumes shall be calculated by generally accepted methods for the space concerned, and with the degree of accuracy accepted by the Authority, verifying the calculations in a detailed manner, so that their precision may be corroborated.
+The volumetric values shall be calculated by generally accepted methods for the space concerned, and with the degree of accuracy accepted by the Authority, verifying the calculations in a detailed manner, so that their precision may be corroborated.

-Chapter III Alternative Method for the Admeasurement of Vessels

-Article 15: When an ITC 69 or suitable substitute or the necessary documentation to calculate the V have not been presented, or when these documents do not comply with the standards of accuracy acceptable by the Authority, the vessels will be measured to include the entire cubic contents of the closed spaces to establish V, as is defined in this chapter.
+Chapter III Alternative Method for the Admeasurement of Vessels not been presented, or when these documents do not comply with the standards of accuracy acceptable by the Authority, the vessel will be measured to include the entire cubic contents of the closed spaces to establish \mathbf{V} , as is defined in this chapter.